bathing: avoid soap (mostly)

-Children with eczema often lack some of the normal skin oils which keep the moisture in the skin.
-Any steps we can take to preserve their skin oils will reduce our need to apply moisturizers to return moisture to their skin.
+Children with eczema often lack some of the normal skin oils that keep the moisture in the skin.

-Many people think that soap and water are good for a child’s skin….but not for kids with eczema.
-When sudsy water from soap or shampoo comes into contact with the child’s skin, it dissolves and carries away the very oils the child needs to maintain moisture.
+Sudsy water from soap or shampoo dissolves and carries away the very skin oils the child needs to maintain moisture.

 If the child is actually dirty, then you will need to use soap but use it only on the dirty areas.